satishccy/arcraft/usecase/arcraft-frontend/README.md

 ### 🎨 **NFT Creator**

-- Interactive form for creating NFTs across all ARC standards
-- Support for ARC-3, ARC-19, and ARC-69
+- Interactive form for creating NFTs across ARC-3, ARC-19, and ARC-69 standards.
-- File upload with drag-and-drop interface
+- File upload with drag-and-drop interface.
-- IPFS provider selection (Pinata/Filebase)
+- IPFS provider selection (Pinata/Filebase).
-- Network selection (Mainnet/Testnet/Localnet)
-- Real-time form validation and feedback
+- Real-time form validation and feedback.

+### 🔥 **Asset Burning (ARC-54)**

+- **Burn Assets**: Permanently remove assets from circulation by sending them to the standardized ARC-54 burn contract.
+- **Check Burned Amount**: View the total amount of any asset that has been burned.
+- **Auto Opt-In**: The contract automatically handles asset opt-ins, funding the MBR if necessary.

+### 📬 **Asset Inbox (ARC-59)**

+- **Send to Inbox**: Transfer assets to any address without requiring the receiver to opt-in first.
+- **Check Inbox**: View all assets pending in a user's inbox.
+- **Claim & Reject**: Receivers can choose to claim assets (which handles the opt-in) or reject them back to the creator.

+### 📊 **Circulating Supply (ARC-62)**

+- **Compatibility Check**: Determine if an asset implements the ARC-62 standard.
+- **Get Supply**: Fetch the accurate, on-chain circulating supply from ARC-62 compliant contracts.
+- **Fallback Calculation**: For non-compliant assets, calculates the supply as `Total - Burned - Reserve`.

 ### 🖼️ **NFT Gallery**